Erlangen Program at Large-1: Geometry of Invariants: The Cayley Transform and the Unit Cycle

 However within the framework of this paper a more general version of parabolic Cayley transform is possible.
 It is given by the matrix

-Here \(\bs=-1\) corresponds to the parabolic Cayley transform \(P_e\) with the elliptic f\/lavour,~\(\bs=1\)~-- to the parabolic Cayley transform \(P_h\) with the hyperbolic f\/lavour, cf.~\cite[\S~2.6]{Kisil04b}.
+Here \(\bs=-1\) corresponds to the parabolic Cayley transform \(P_e\) with the elliptic flavour, \(\bs=1\) --- to the parabolic Cayley transform \(P_h\) with the hyperbolic flavour, cf.~\cite{Kisil04b}*{\S~2.6}.
 Finally the parabolic-parabolic transform is given by an upper-triangular matrix from the end of the previous paragraph.

 Fig.~\ref{fig:unit-disks} presents these transforms in rows (\(P_e\)), (\(P_p\)) and (\(P_h\)) correspondingly.
 The row (\(P_p\)) almost coincides with Figs.~\ref{fig:a-n-action}(\(A_a\)), \ref{fig:a-n-action}(\(N_a\)) and \ref{fig:k-subgroup}(\(K_p\)).
-Consideration of Fig.~\ref{fig:unit-disks} by columns from top to bottom gives an impressive mixture of many common properties (e.g.\ the number of f\/ixed point on the boundary for each subgroup) with several gradual mutations.
+Consideration of Fig.~\ref{fig:unit-disks} by columns from top to bottom gives an impressive mixture of many common properties (e.g. the number of fixed point on the boundary for each subgroup) with several gradual mutations.

-The description of the parabolic ``unit disk'' admits several dif\/ferent interpretations in terms lengths from Def\/inition~\ref{de:length}. \begin{Lemma} Parabolic Cayley transform \(P_{\bs}\) as defined by the matrix \(C_{\bs}\)~\eqref{eq:parab-cayley-matr} acts on the \(V\)-axis always as a shift one unit down.
+The description of the parabolic ``unit disk'' admits several different interpretations in terms lengths from Defn.~\ref{de:length}. \begin{lemma} Parabolic Cayley transform \(P_{\bs}\) as defined by the matrix \(C_{\bs}\)~\eqref{eq:parab-cayley-matr} acts on the \(V\)-axis always as a shift one unit down.

-Its image can be described in term of various lengths as follows: \begin{enumerate}\itemsep=0pt \item \(P_{\bs}\) for \(\bs\neq0\) transforms the ``real axis'' \(U\) to the p-cycle with the p-length squared \(-\bs\) from its e-centre \((0,-\frac{\bs}{2})\), cf.~\eqref{eq:unit-circle-ell}:
+Its image can be described in term of various lengths as follows: \begin{enumerate} \item \(P_{\bs}\) for \(\bs\neq0\) transforms the ``real axis'' \(U\) to the p-cycle with the p-length squared \(-\bs\) from its e-centre \((0,-\frac{\bs}{2})\), cf.~\eqref{eq:unit-circle-ell}:

 where \(l_{c_{e}}^2((0,-\frac{\bs}{2}), (u',v'))= u'^2+\bs v'\), see~\eqref{eq:k-center-point}.

 The image of upper halfplane is: